…. ….. ….

 I watched Jesus tell stories.
 I saw him talking to normal people about normal crap and pointing out God along the way.

 And I started to realize that I had been created with a distinct voice and that God was calling me to use it, whispering, “Be who you are, Baby Girl.
 I made you.
 You were meant to tell an honest story.”

 What a HUGE freaking relief.
-Permission to leave behind the empty shell of false pretense you’ve built up to be part of the church and BE YOURSELF.
+Permission to leave behind the empty shell of false pretense you’ve built up to be part of the church, and BE YOURSELF.
 Live out loud.
 Share your struggles, your doubts, your furcked up-ness.
 And to do so in a legitimate non-douchey way that says nothing less than “There by the Grace of God go I.” Sweet, sweet mercy!
-There is no better feeling in this world than when someone who knows you, really knows you -because you haven’t been faking it- says, “I can hear your voice… and I love you anyway.”
+There is no better feeling in this world than when someone who knows you – like, really knows you, because you haven’t been faking it – says, “I can hear your voice… and I love you anyway.”

 What a gift.

 And I don’t care.
-It doesn’t bother me because, when I look at my life, it’s like I can hear His voice….and I hope you can, too, ever since so long ago when God nudged me and said…
+It doesn’t bother me because, when I look at my life, it’s like I can hear His voice through it….and I hope you can, too, because a long time ago when I cast off my “good Christian” shell, God nudged me and said…

 Speak up, so they can hear you.
 Use your voice.